For both seasoned travel nurses and ones just starting, there’s a deciding factor you need to consider: furnished travel nurse housing.

 You have many decisions to make after you accept an assignment – many of which can determine how well your 13 weeks of experience go.
 Utilize all the resources that are available and think wisely about how you spend your time and money when searching for housing.

 5. Stipend-based travel nurse housing services with a “concierge approach.”

-In general, most housing services tend to be vague because they appeal towards either the expansive vacation rental market or the corporate housing industry.
-In recent times, however, housing services have begun to shift towards designs with the stipend travel nurses in mind.
+In general, most housing services tend to be vague because they appeal to either the expansive vacation rental market or the corporate housing industry.
+In recent times, however, housing services have begun to shift towards designs with the stipend of travel nurses in mind.